 - Third project for each judge in each category gets 1 point

 - The projects with the most points in there respective category is the winner

-An example HackaDay.io project can be found here.
+See an example HackaDay.io project here.
 The project has the tags needed to be included in the contest.
 Parker and Stephen will be discussing entries in the contest while the contest is running so stay tuned to the MacroFab Engineering Podcast.
 To keep up to date on the contest follow the MacroFab twitter feed and the MacroFab blog.